Fremantle line: History

 As part of the Subi Centro project, Subiaco station and 900 m of the line were sunk in 1998.
 Between 2011 and 2014, the Fremantle line was sunk between Lake Street and the Horseshoe Bridge in the Perth CBD to allow for the redevelopment of the area.
 Perth station's former Fremantle to Midland platform became an island platform, with an additional platform and track built on the north side.
 Platforms west of the Horseshoe Bridge were demolished.
 In June 2011 a $237 million cost blow-out was revealed, added to a 2009 project estimate of $500 million.

-The new tunnel is the first in Western Australia to use a rigid overhead conductor rail instead of overhead wires, the same system as used on the Madrid Metro.
+The new tunnel was the first in Western Australia to use a rigid overhead conductor rail instead of overhead wires, the same system as used on the Madrid Metro.
 With overhead wires, the clearance between the new tunnel and the existing Yanchep line tunnel is only 75 cm.
 The new tunnel could be built to a smaller diameter by using a conductor rail, allowing for an increased clearance between the two.
 The new tunnel opened on 18 July 2013.

 With the privatisation of Westrail in 2000, responsibility for the Perth to South Beach section passed to the Public Transport Authority and the South Beach to Cockburn Junction section to Arc Infrastructure, although operational responsibility for the standard gauge line is with Arc Infrastructure.